 - Re-establishing cancelled registrations

-Dealers will usually complete roadworthy tests so buyers don’t need an RWC.
-Large organizations and licensed dealers will sell cars with certificates and registration.
+Dealers will generally have a roadworthy test done so buyers don’t require an RWC.
+Large companies and licensed dealers will be selling cars with both certificates and registration documents.

-Can You Get Fined for Selling Without a Roadworthy Certificate?
+Can You Get Fined for Selling a Car Without a Roadworthy Certificate?

 Fines vary by state.
-While most states don’t impose penalties, Queensland sellers can be fined over $700 if they don’t have a current safety certificate during the sale.
+Most states do not have penalties, however, Queensland sellers can be fined more than $700 if they do not have a current safety certificate when selling.